AbdixDev/My-Cute-Robot-Docs/tutorials/placeholder.md

 # What is Placeholder?
-Here we gonna talk about the placeholder and it's uses in our bot
+Here we gonna talk about the placeholder and its uses in our bot

 ## Start from here
 A placeholder is a unique feature of My Cute Bot.